xuebingwu/kpLogo/README.md

-# PKA: Positional K-mer Analysis
+# kpLogo: k-mer probability logo

-PKA is tool for identifying well-positioned short motifs from a set of aligned sequences.
+kpLogo is tool for identifying well-positioned short motifs from a set of aligned sequences.

 Developed by Xuebing Wu (wuxbl@wi.mit.edu) at Whitehead Institute.

 ## Web server

-PKA is also available as an online tool (under-construction): http://pka.wi.mit.edu
+kpLogo is also available as an online tool: http://kpLogo.wi.mit.edu

 ## Installation
-Download the source code from github: https://github.com/xuebingwu/PKA/releases/
+Download the source code from github: https://github.com/xuebingwu/kpLogo/releases/

 Unzip, enter the subfolder 'src', then type 'make':